yiisoft/yii-runner-roadrunner/README.md

 A temporary error handler is needed to handle the creation of configuration and container instances, then the error handler configured in your application configuration will be used.

-By default, the temporary error handler uses plain text renderer and logging to a file.
+By default, the temporary error handler uses HTML renderer and logging to a file.
 You can override this as follows:

 ```php
 /**